I am fortunate to meet thousands of entrepreneurs and small business owners every year.

-Although this is common sense, you’d be surprised how many small businesses tarnish relationships with their customers by failing to keep their promises.
+Although this is common sense, you’d be surprised by how many small businesses tarnish their customers’ relationships by failing to keep their promises.

 Happy customers who feel good about your business are your best source of referrals.

-For example, Zappos has built great trust and credibility with customers by promising quick delivery (2-5 business days) but Zappos goes even further and upgrades most customers to free overnight shipping.
-As a result, Zappos has very loyal and zealous customers.
+For example, Zappos built great trust and credibility with customers by promising quick delivery (2-5 business days), but Zappos goes even further and upgrades most customers to free overnight shipping.
+As a result, Zappos has loyal and zealous customers.

 Do you have a vision for your business?
 How do you want customers to remember you?

 Think about the brands you love.
 Those brands commonly stand for something (or against something) and connect with their customers emotionally.

 One of my favorite companies, Basecamp, develops software to help people collaborate.
 Basecamp believes that most software is bloated and difficult to use.
 They don’t compete on features – they compete on usability.
 They have developed a reputation as a company that stands for easy-to-use software.

 What’s your vision for your business?